mdbassoon/redux-router-sample/README.md

 ## SOUND DEVELOPMENT COMPANY REDUX ROUTER SAMPLE

-Template with a basic setup for a React project with Redux and React Router set up as well.
+Template with a basic setup for a React project with Redux and React Router.
 It is a simple counter app.